enessyarali/Easy-Warehouse/DesignDocument.md

 ### SKU

 `  void modify(newDescription :String, newWeight :Integer, newVolume :Integer, newNotes :String, newPrice :Float, newAvailableQuantity :Integer, db :DatabaseUtility)`
 Changes the value of attributes.
+If newAvailableQuantity < 0, throws NotEnoughItemsException.
 If either weight, volume or availableQuantity are modified and the SKU is assigned to a position, that position is fetched from the database by calling p = db.loadPosition(positionId) and p.updateOccupiedWeightAndVolume() is called.
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updatePosition(p).

+`  void modify(qtyOffset :Integer, db :DatabaseUtility)`
+Calls standard modify with current values but newAvailableQuantity = availableQuantity + qtyOffset.

 `  void setPosition(p :Position)`
 Calls p.setSKU() and, if no exceptions have been raised, sets sku.positoinId = p.getId().